The Louvre Pyramid is one of the top three most recognizable landmarks of Paris – after the Eiffel Tower and Arc de Triomphe.

 Jacques Chirac would become the French President after Mitterrand and serve one full 7-year term and a 5-year term.

 6. The glass on the Pyramid is special

-Pei insisted on total transparency in the Pyramid so that the tourists could see the historic buildings all around.
+Pei insisted on total transparency in the Pyramid to see the historic buildings all around.

-However, it was a challenging task because most glasses back then had a faint bluish or greenish tint.
+However, it was challenging because most glasses back then had a faint bluish or greenish tint.

 He roped in Saint-Gobin to find a type of glass that was transparent enough, light enough, and strong enough to be used for the Pyramid.